dkitley1975/Leannes-Learners/README.md

   - [x] I want to be able to allow users to reply to comments.
   - [x] I want to be able to allow Leanne's Learners Staff to delete any comments posted.
   - [x] I want to be able to allow Leanne's Learners Staff to create/delete/edit Posts.
+  - [x] I want the originator of a comment to be able to delete their comments and it's child comments.

 #### I want to be able to update information, without the need to ask the site developer.<!-- omit in toc -->